akltech/Object-Detection/README.md

 ## Step 3: Use the Haar Cascade classifier to detect vehicles

-Cascade classifiers are machine learning classifiers based on Haar-like features.
+Cascade classifiers are machine learning classifiers based on Haar-like features, or common features found in an object.
+For example, it is a common observation that among all vehicles, the region of the front window is darker than the region of the roof above it.
 In a detection window, a Haar-like feature looks at adjacent rectangular sections at a specific area, adds the pixel intensities in each section, and then calculates the difference between these sums.
 The subsections of the image are then divided into categories using this difference.
-For example, it is a common observation that among all vehicles, the region of the front window is darker than the region of the roof above it.
 In figure 3, the rectangle regions of a car's front window are a Haar-like feature.

   <img width="500" height="330" src="Images/haarlikefeatures-example.png">
   Figure 3.
 Two adjacent rectangles represent a Haar-like feature of a vehicle.
 </p>

 Cascading classifiers train with several hundred positive sample views of an object and random negative images of the same size.
-The classifier then determines the most informative regions in the images by using a test database of the object's positive and negative sample views.
+The classifier then determines the most informative regions in the images by using a test database of positive and negative sample views.
 For example, a cascade classifier will determine the Haar-like features of cars by using a test database with cars and non-cars.
   <br></p>
-These classifiers combine to form a cascade; cascades reduce the number of tests when it is clear that an image is not a car.
+These classifiers combine to form a cascade.
 Cascades use all information collected from the output from a given classifier as additional information for the next classifier in the cascade, which eventually forms a strong learner.
+This way, cascades reduce the number of tests when it is clear that an image is not a car.

 You can find these cascades of Haar features for an object in an XML file, such as ```cars.xml```.